This guide explains how to install the rack-mounted EDA 8200 sensor.

 - Type y and then press ENTER.

-After you configure an IP address for the Discover appliance, open a web browser and navigate to the ExtraHop Web UI through the configured IP address.
+After you configure an IP address for the sensor, open a web browser and navigate to the ExtraHop system through the configured IP address.
 Accept the license agreement and then log in with the setup user account.
-The password is the system serial number that appears in the Info section of the LCD display and on the label on the back of the appliance..
-Enter the product key to license the appliance.
+The password is the system serial number that appears in the Info section of the LCD display and on the label on the back of the sensor.
+Follow the prompts to enter the product key, change the default setup and shell user account passwords, connect to ExtraHop Cloud Services, and connect to a console.

-After the appliance is licensed, and you have verified that traffic is detected, complete the recommended procedures in the post-deployment checklist.
+After the system is licensed, and you have verified that traffic is detected, complete the recommended procedures in the post-deployment checklist.